How do I report abuse of AWS resources?

 Last updated: 2022-01-11

 I suspect that AWS resources are used for abusive or illegal purposes.
 How do I let AWS know?

 The AWS Trust & Safety team can assist you when AWS resources are used to engage in the following types of abusive behavior:

 - Spam: You are receiving unwanted emails from an AWS-owned IP address, or AWS resources are used to spam websites or forums.

 - Port scanning: Your logs show that one or more AWS-owned IP addresses are sending packets to multiple ports on your server.
 You also believe this is an attempt to discover unsecured ports.

 - Denial-of-service (DoS) attacks: Your logs show that one or more AWS-owned IP addresses are used to flood ports on your resources with packets.
 You also believe that this is an attempt to overwhelm or crash your server or the software running on your server.

 - Intrusion attempts: Your logs show that one or more AWS-owned IP addresses are used to attempt to log in to your resources.

-- Hosting objectionable or copyrighted content: You have evidence that AWS resources are used to host or distribute illegal content or distribute copyrighted content without the consent of the copyright holder.
+- Hosting prohibited content: You have evidence that AWS resources are used to host or distribute prohibited content, such as illegal content or copyrighted content without the consent of the copyright holder.